fulldecent/blog.phor.net/_posts/2022-03-23-ethics-statement-buying-nfts.md

 So here is my policy going forward:

-1. NFTs I buy will be on my accounts listed at [https://phor.net](https://phor.net) in the footer, all my official accounts are there.
+1. I will disclose my accounts where appropriate at [https://phor.net](https://phor.net) in the footer.
 2. I will publish/link to this account list disclosure in any contexts where I'm talking and there is potential for shilling.
 3. If I'm talking about something where I have some non-trivial interest I will disclose this fact inline.
 4. I will make mistakes and I will welcome your feedback on how I'm doing.
 Hold me to the highest standard and don't be shy.